SamirTalwar/smoke/README.md

 ----
-We let our interview candidates write code in whatever they like: Java, C#, Python, Ruby&hellip; we've not had a Brainfuck answer yet, but I think I'd just put him through on sheer awesomeness.
+We let our interview candidates write code in whatever they like: Java, C#, Python, Ruby&hellip; we've not had a Brainfuck answer yet, but I think I'd just put them through on sheer awesomeness.
 I needed a test framework that could handle any language under the sun.
 And some we only let out at night (I'm looking at you, Scala).